 December 1981 and January 1982 Snowfall and low temperatures

-Another cold winter hit the region in 1981-82.
+Another cold winter for the region in 1981-82.
 Temperatures in the region dipped to an average minimum of -3.3 degC.
-Sections of the Tyne and Wear froze solid – and even some parts of the North Sea north of Berwick froze over for the first time in living memory.
+Sections of the rivers Tyne and Wear froze solid – and even some parts of the North Sea north of Berwick froze over for the first time in living memory.

-Overnight low temperatures broke into the record books when the mercury hit -21.6 degC in Haydon Bridge.
-The record for the lowest temperature in England was set in January 1982 in Newport in Shropshire, which hit -26.1 degC.
+Overnight low temperatures broke into the record books when the mercury fell to -21.6 degC in Haydon Bridge.
+The record for the lowest temperature in England was set in January 1982 in Newport in Shropshire, which hit a bone-chilling -26.1 degC.

 31 January – 1 February 1983 Gales